LibX-Library-of-Alexandria/LibX/README.md

 ### [BONUS] Interactive Prototype

 ## Schema
-[This section will be completed in Unit 9]

 ### Models
 [Add table of models]

 ### Networking
 - [Add list of network requests by screen ]
 - [Create basic snippets for each Parse network request]